CannyChiu/TechnicalTalentPartnerHub/README.md

 ## **A Curated Collection of Talent Centre of Excellence Resources for Recruiters:**
 * [How to Create and Manage a Skills Inventory at Your Organization](https://www.aihr.com/blog/skills-inventory/?utm_source=resource&utm_medium=resource&utm_campaign=b2b&utm_content=trend-report-2023): The reality most organizations face is a skills shortage, but recruiting won't fix this problem.
 How does Talent ensure the business has the inputs needed to succeed as an organization?
 Consider a Skills Inventory for Talent Development purposes.
+* [Human Resources: Compensation and Benefits](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fhuman-resources-compensation-and-benefits%3Ftrk%3Dshare_ent_url%26shareId%3DHolBzgYzS2KPjudxsH0O6g%253D%253D): I wanted to include this resource in this hub because Recruiters need to understand the complexity of Total Reward Systems.
+I find that compensation is such an emotional topic in the workplace, but understanding compensation strategy helps making compensation decisions more pragmatic.
+The video talks about competitor surveys, job vs. individual systems, cash vs. total rewards, legislation compliance and more.
+Definitely recommend for recruiters that are missing the HR background.

 ## **In addition to the above Talent/Talent Acquisition Resources, wanted to highlight resources to better understand R&D (Engineering, UX, Trust, Data, Product, and more):**